Report a Concern

 - Spokane Campus: Complaints regarding being adversely impacted by Disability Services staff, policies, or procedures, or where an accommodation is not being appropriately provided, can be made to the WSU Spokane Vice Chancellor of Student Affairs.

 The ADA Coordinator is responsible for coordinating WSU’s efforts to comply with Title II of the Americans with Disabilities Act (ADA) and other federal and state laws and regulations pertaining to persons with disabilities.
-For more information, visit the ADA Coordinator’s Website.
+For more information, visit ADA Compliance.